Tyler-Lopez/climbing-hold-detection/README.md

-# Spray Wall
+# Spray Wallz

-Spray Wall is an Android application in development designed for climbing enthusiasts, enabling them to easily create and share bouldering routes from photos of spray walls.
+Spray Wallz is an Android application in development designed for climbing enthusiasts, enabling them to easily create and share bouldering routes from photos of spray walls.

 ## Features